-There are staff protocol and systems in place to assure a safe environment for all students and staff.
-MCA is a closed campus and students may not leave campus during school hours without the appropriate authorization.
+There are staff protocols and systems in place to assure a safe environment for all students and staff.
+MCA /MOA are closed campuses and students may not leave campus during school hours without the appropriate authorization.
 All visitors are required to provide picture ID, sign in at the reception desk may receive a guest pass.
 Specially trained campus security staff and administrators supervise all areas of campus and meet regularly with the local police department.
 A Murrieta Police Department Officer, SRO, is assigned to campus during school hours.
 Students and vehicles parked on school property are subject to search based upon reasonable suspicion and safety issues.
 Administration reserves the right to determine the basis for reasonable cause for search.
-MCA has an extensive video-surveillance system, along with a 24-hour security patrol.
+MCA /MOA has an extensive videosurveillance system, along with a 24-hour security patrol.
 The district provides regular trained canine visitations to search for illegal substances.
-All students, staff and community members are encouraged to utilize the We-Tip hotline (7 days/week, 24 hours/day) to report suspicious campus activity or crime information at 1-800-78-CRIME.
+All students, staff and community members are encouraged to utilize the We-Tip Hotline (7 days/week, 24 hours/day) to report suspicious campus activity or crime information at 1-800-78-CRIME.
 During the break/lunch periods, students are to remain in the quad area.
 All other areas are considered out-of-bounds and unauthorized.
 Students are not permitted off campus at any time without the appropriate authorization.
 Attendance personnel will verify all requests.
-Students' w/early release or late start are not permitted to loiter, and students who disregard this rule will be assigned consequences through MCA code of responsibility.
-IS students who attend and then leave campus, are not permitted to return that same day.
+Students' w/early release or late start are not permitted to loiter, and students who disregard this rule will meet with an administrator

-PERSONAL ELECTRONIC DEVICES/CELL PHONES/IPODS/MP3
+PERSONAL ELECTRONIC DEVICES/CELL PHONES/AIRPODS/HEADPHONES/MP3

-Cell phones/IPODs/MP3 players and any other audio/visual electronic device are utilized responsibly.
+Cell phones/Air Pods/Headphones/MP3 players and any other audio/visual electronic device are not to be seen during the school day.
 Please refer to the policy on electronic devices located within this handbook.